Life As an Instructional Designer or Technologist

-What Every Instructional Designer or Technologist Should Know
+Things an Instructional Designer or Technologist Should Know How to Do

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.